iturdikulov/notes/array (computer science).md

 ---
-title: Array (computer science)
 date: 2022-12-29
+draft: true
+sr-due: 2023-05-03
+sr-ease: 210
+sr-interval: 43
 tags:
 - definition
 - inbox
 - CS
-draft: true
-sr-due: 2023-05-03
-sr-interval: 43
-sr-ease: 210
 ---

+# Array (computer science)

 > Array is a [[data structure]] consisting of a collection of
 > elements (values or variables), each identified by at least one array index or